humweb/notification-subscriptions/README.md

 ];
 ```

-**Key configuration options:**
+### Channel Configuration

+The `channels` array for each notification type defines which delivery methods are available for that specific notification.
+Common channel names include:

+-   `mail` - Email notifications
+-   `database` - In-app notifications stored in the database
+-   `broadcast` - Real-time notifications via websockets
+-   `sms` - SMS text messages (requires additional setup)
+-   `slack` - Slack notifications
+-   Any custom channel you've implemented

+Each channel in the array should have:

+-   `name`: The technical identifier that matches Laravel's notification channel name
+-   `label`: A human-readable name to display in the UI

+The channels you configure here should match the channels your notification classes can actually send to.
+When using the `ChecksSubscription` trait, only the channels that both:

+1. Are configured for the notification type
+2. The user has subscribed to

+will be used for sending the notification.

+### Key Configuration Options

--   `user_model`: The class name of your User model.
+-   **`user_model`**: The class name of your User model.
--   `subscription_model`: The Eloquent model for storing subscriptions.
+-   **`subscription_model`**: The Eloquent model for storing subscriptions.
--   `table_name`: The database table for subscriptions.
+-   **`table_name`**: The database table for subscriptions.
--   `notifications`: An array where each key is a unique string identifying a notification type (e.g., `app:updates`).
+-   **`notifications`**: An array where each key is a unique string identifying a notification type (e.g., `app:updates`).
-    -   `label`: A human-readable name for the notification, useful for displaying in user settings.
+    -   **`label`**: A human-readable name for the notification, useful for displaying in user settings.
-    -   `description`: A more detailed explanation of the notification.
+    -   **`description`**: A more detailed explanation of the notification.
-    -   `class`: (Optional) The fully qualified class name of the Laravel Notification that corresponds to this type.
-This is useful for reference or if your dispatching logic needs to look up the class based on the type string. (e.g., `App\Notifications\CommentCreated::class`).
+    -   **`class`**: (Optional) The fully qualified class name of the Laravel Notification that corresponds to this type.
+This is useful for reference or if your dispatching logic needs to look up the class based on the type string.
+    -   **`channels`**: An array of available delivery channels for this notification type.

 <br />